-Oonagh Stransky is a translator of Italian and writer.
+Oonagh Stransky is a translator of Italian literature.

-Born in Paris in 1967, she has lived in Beirut, Jeddah, London, New Jersey, Boston, San Francisco, Florence, and for 15 years in New York City.
+Born in Paris in 1967, she has lived in Beirut, Jeddah, London, New Jersey, Boston, San Francisco, Florence, and New York City.
 She currently resides in Tuscany.
-Growing up, her family spoke English, French, and Czech at home.

-Her first contact with Italy took place in Florence in the winter of 1986.
-She immediately felt a connection with the city, its people, and the language.
-Not long after, she enrolled at Middlebury College Language School and acquired a sound base in Italian.
-As an undergraduate studying Comparative Literature at Mills College and the University of California at Berkeley, she was a student of Comparative Literature, she took as many Italian language and literature classes possible.
-A full year at the University of Florence devoted to medieval manuscripts, Renaissance history, and contemporary cultural studies had a profound impact on both her language and life.
+Oonagh first traveled to Italy in the winter of 1986.
+That summer, she attended Middlebury College Summer Language School and acquired a sound grammatical base in Italian, studying with professor Mario Moffa.
+As an undergraduate student of Comparative Literature at Mills College and the University of California at Berkeley, she took as many Italian language and literature classes as possible.
+Oonagh then spent a full academic year at the University of Florence where she studied medieval manuscripts, Renaissance history, and cultural studies.

 Contact her for more information.